AaryanThota26/task-tracker-api/README.md

-# Task Tracker - Cloud Native Application on GCP
+# Task Tracker - Cloud Native Application on Google Cloud Platform (GCP)

 ## Overview

 Task Tracker is a cloud-native task management application built using FastAPI, React, PostgreSQL, and Redis.

-The project demonstrates a complete end-to-end deployment workflow on Google Cloud Platform (GCP), including containerization with Docker, infrastructure provisioning using Terraform, orchestration using Google Kubernetes Engine (GKE), HTTPS-secured public access through Kubernetes Ingress, and persistent data storage using PostgreSQL.
+The project demonstrates an end-to-end cloud-native deployment workflow on Google Cloud Platform (GCP), including containerization with Docker, infrastructure provisioning using Terraform, orchestration using Google Kubernetes Engine (GKE), HTTPS-secured public access through Kubernetes Ingress, and application deployment using Kubernetes.

 The application allows users to authenticate using Google OAuth and perform CRUD operations on tasks through a responsive web interface.